 If you're recording a song from scratch you'll probably want to add a click track (metronome).
 Use the Add Track menu's Click Track option to do this.
-Note that you can tap the tempo on the space bar.

 Step 3: Add audio or MIDI track

 Add a Track with an empty audio or MIDI file using the Add Track menu.
 Use a mono audio file if you're recording a mono source like a microphone.